In Key Stage One

-Key Stage One Maths takes place every morning, Monday to Thursday.
-The Maths lessons are planned using Maths No Problem, with additional tasks planned for carefully to develop and further extend our Greater Depth learners.
+Key Stage One Maths takes place in the morning, four times a week.
+The Maths lessons are planned using White Rose Maths planning scheme, with additional tasks planned for carefully to develop and further extend our Greater Depth learners.

-The structure of the lessons allows teachers to initially assess what the children know and then support the new learning through ‘guided practice’ activities.
-Children then are given opportunities to consolidate their learning independently, working in their Maths No Problem exercise books.
-For those learners who have a good, independent understanding of the objectives they have the opportunity to move on to ‘GOLD CHALLENGES’ these are greater depth tasks which allow children to demonstrate their knowledge of the mathematical skills in a range of activities.
+Following the teaching input the children work independently and sometimes collaboratively to practise and develop the objective from the main part of the lesson.
+For those learners who have a good, independent understanding of the objectives they have the opportunity to move on to ‘GOLD CHALLENGES’ these are greater depth tasks which allow children to demonstrate their knowledge of the mathematical skills in a range of activities and begin to reason about their answers.

 All children take great pride in their Maths books, demonstrating a good understanding of the maths that they are taught.